 As part of Aspen's Financial Security Program (FSP), EPIC deeply explores one issue at a time, focusing on challenges that are critical to Americans' financial security but under-recognized or poorly understood.
 EPIC uses an interdisciplinary approach designed to uncover new, unconventional ways of understanding the issue and build consensus among decisionmakers and influencers representing a wide variety of sectors and industries.
-The ultimate goal of EPIC is to generate deeply informed analyses and forecasts that help stakeholders (1) understand and prioritize critical financial security issues, and (2) forge consensus and broad support to implement solutions that can improve the financial lives of millions of people.
+The ultimate goal of EPIC is to generate deeply informed analyses and forecasts that help stakeholders (I) understand and prioritize critical financial security issues, and (2) forge consensus and broad support to implement solutions that can improve the financial lives of millions of people.

-tion of this issue because the U.S. has recently reached record high levels of outstanding credit card, auto loan, and student loan debt, while mortgage balances remain slightly below 2008 levels, raising critical questions about what this means for U.S. households' financial security.
+EPIC's current issue is consumer debt, which includes unsecured debt, auto loans, student loans, and other forms of non-mortgage debt.
+The time is ripe for an in-depth examination of this issue because the U.S. has recently reached record high levels of outstanding credit card, auto loan, and student loan debt, while mortgage balances remain slightly below 2008 levels, raising critical questions about what this means for U.S. households' financial security.
 Since consumer debt began to rebound from the Great Recession, aggregate balances have risen rapidly, with particularly large growth in education and auto loans.
 During this time, wages have grown more slowly.
 While delinquency rates for credit card and mortgage debt are below their historical averages, default is an increasingly serious problem in the student and auto loan markets.
 Additionally, debt in collections appears on one-third of all consumer credit reports.
 While many borrowers appear to be doing well, there are indications that consumer debt poses widespread challenges to financial security, especially for low- and moderate-income households and other financially vulnerable populations.

-This is the right moment to better understand the changing cured debt, auto loans, student loans, and other forms of non-mortgage debt.
-The time is ripe for an in-depth examinadynamics of consumer debt, how households are managing the debt they are carrying, and the conditions under which it is a source of financial insecurity.
+This is the right moment to better understand the changing dynamics of consumer debt, how households are managing the debt they are carrying, and the conditions under which it is a source of financial insecurity.